Model Reduction for Quantum Systems: Discrete-time Quantum Walks and Open Markov Dynamics: Introduction

 The problem of finding smaller physical representations of quantum systems is of course not new: available model reduction methods such as derivation of master equations, rotating-wave approximations, adiabatic elimination \cite{alicki-lendi,petruccione-open,adiabadic-elimination}, provide approximate models with a trade-off between the accuracy and the simplicity of the reduced model.
 We here focus instead on developing a framework for finding models that are capable of reproducing the output of a given model \textit{exactly}.
-While this request may seem too stringent, it leads to results and techniques that can be adapted to approximate, partial or asymptotically-exact model reductions.
-These extensions, as well as a scenario for continuous-time dynamics, will be treated in upcoming work \cite{forthcoming,forthcoming-lorenza}.
-To the authors' knowledge, no systematic methods for exact model reduction for quantum systems are available.
+While this request may seem too stringent, it leads to results and techniques that can be adapted to approximate model reductions \cite{algebraic-adiabatic}.